bluesky/tiled/README.md

 Tiled facilitates **client-side caching** in a standard web browser or in Tiled's Python client, making efficient use of bandwidth and enabling an offline "airplane mode."
-It uses **Service-side caching** of "hot" datasets and resources to expedite both repeat requests (e.g. when several users are requesting the same chunks of data) and distinct requests for different parts of the same dataset (e.g.  when the user is requesting various slices or columns from a dataset).
+It uses **service-side caching** of "hot" datasets and resources to expedite both repeat requests (e.g. when several users are requesting the same chunks of data) and distinct requests for different parts of the same dataset (e.g. when the user is requesting various slices or columns from a dataset).

 | Distribution   | Where to get it                                              |